 This course runs three (3) months, with an average of 3-4 hours a week of online learning, plus a total of four (4) full days on campus at Gonzaga University.

 - Either an undergraduate degree or five (5) years of work experience.
-(An unofficial transcript will be required with the application to demonstrate an undergraduate degree.)
+(An unofficial transcript or copy of degree will be required with the application to demonstrate an undergraduate degree.)

 - Demonstrated ability to communicate clearly and effectively in writing.

 - This course qualifies for seven (7) Continuing Education (CE) credits.

 - Successful completion of the course leads to three (3) transferable credits to Gonzaga’s MA in Organizational Leadership or MA in Communication & Leadership.
 These credits may count as an elective credit, to be applied to the student transcript at the completion of the degree program.